Tucupita Marcano Player Props: Pirates vs. Giants

 Tucupita Marcano At The Plate

-- Marcano is batting .259 with six doubles, a triple, three home runs and six walks.
+- Marcano has eight doubles, a triple, three home runs and six walks while batting .281.

-- In 60.0% of his 30 games this season, Marcano has picked up at least one hit.
-He's also had four multi-hit games.

-- He has hit a long ball in three games this year (10.0%), homering in 3.1% of his chances at the plate.
+- He has gone deep in three games this season (9.7%), homering in 3% of his plate appearances.

-- In six games this year (20.0%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- Marcano has driven in a run in six games this season (19.4%), including two games with multiple runs batted in.

-- In nine of 30 games this year, he has scored, including multiple runs once.
+- He has scored at least once nine times this year (29.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.